Easy Roasted Pork Tenderloin and Apple Skillet

 In this recipe, first sear the pork in the skillet.
 This will give the meat an appealing crust and browned exterior and will lend flavor to the skillet in the form of fond.
 Here are couple things to keep in mind:

-- The flavors in this easy roasted pork tenderloin and apple skillet are sweet and savory with a splash of acidity from apple cider vinegar- so it pairs well with simple earthy flavors.
+The flavors in this easy roasted pork tenderloin and apple skillet are sweet and savory with a splash of acidity from apple cider vinegar- so it pairs well with simple earthy flavors like Cabbage and Potatoes.

-- I served it with my Herb Smashed Potatoes which are made with yogurt.
-The flavor of the herbs and raw scallions in the smashed potatoes layer well and taste awesome with the roasted shallots and thyme in the roasted pork recipe.
+- I served it with my Simple Steamed Potatoes with Herbs which are made with yogurt.
+The flavor of the potatoes, herbs, butter and yogurt taste awesome with the roasted shallots and thyme in the roasted pork recipe.

 - I also made simple steamed brussels sprouts with olive oil, salt and pepper.
 If you were serving this at a dinner party for the holidays, I would make my roasted brussels sprouts with balsamic vinegar and thyme or my simple skillet green beans.
 These Roasted Rainbow Carrots are pretty!